 2. This can cause them to explode when fired.
+(This is especially true of nitride bonded silicon carbide shelves).

 DO NOT USE CRACKED SHELVES

 1. Cracked shelves can fail in the middle of a firing causing the whole load in your kiln to collapse.